Jamf-Concepts/wallpaper-designer/README.md

 These capabilities will satisfy most needs, but they won't be of much help if you have 1,000 iPads and you want the device's serial number to appear on the Lock Screen of every device.
 The Wallpaper app will save you the trouble of making 1,000 image files and deploying them by hand.

+&nbsp;

 ## Notices

+### Limitations

-Please be aware that wallpaper images are stored in Jamf Pro's database.
+You should be aware that wallpaper images are stored in Jamf Pro's database.
 We've seen customers set wallpaper on many thousands of devices, but you should take care not to send out wallpaper to too many devices at once.
 Avoid constantly re-issuing new wallpaper designs, and don't send images with resolutions that far exceed what a device can actually display.

 Test your setting on a variety of test devices and do your rollouts in phases.
-Image processing for a large fleet will take some time.
-Deploying the images will consume server resources.
+Image processing for a  fleet will take some time and deploying the images will consume server resources.
+If you have many thousands of devices, talk to us about solutions that will make better sense in your environment.
+The Wallpaper app is also not a solution if you have a workflow that resets devices between users.
+We have solutions for setting the wallpaper in that situation as well.

+### Terms of Use

 Wallpaper is offered as a [Jamf Concept](https://concepts.jamf.com/child_pages/about.html) app and is licensed under the terms of the [Concepts Use Agreement](https://resources.jamf.com/documents/jamf-concept-projects-use-agreement.pdf).

+### Sharing Your Feedback

-If you have feedback, please feel free to open a discussion or [file an issue](https://github.com/Jamf-Concepts/wallpaper-designer/issues) in the project's GitHub repository.
+We'd love to hear from you about how we can make the app better.
+If you have thoughts to share, please feel free to open a discussion or [file an issue](https://github.com/Jamf-Concepts/wallpaper-designer/issues) in the project's GitHub repository.

+&nbsp;

 ## Setup